-Table 3: List of priority noise sensitive fish species based on the five criteria: 1) hearing sensitivity, 2) impact of noise, 3) threat status, critically endangered (CR), vulnerable (VU), near threatened (NT), and least concern (LC), 4) commercial value, and 5) data availability.
-Each criteria is ranked based on relevance according to available knowledge as: high (red), medium (yellow), low (green), negligible (grey) or unknown (white).
+Table 3, List of priority noise sensitive fish species based on the five criteria: 1) Hearing sensitivity, 2) Impact of noise, 3) Threat status, critically endangered (CR), vulnerable (VU), near threatened (NT), and least concern (LC), 4) Commercial value, and 5) Data availability.
+Each criteria is ranked based on relevance according to available knowledge as: high (red), medium (yellow), low (green), negligible (grey), or unknown (white).

-Hearing sensitivity References Impact of impulsive noise Impact of continuous noise References Threat status Commercial value Commercial Data availability value References Cod (Gadus morhua) Range of best hearing sensitivity covering low frequencies (below 300 Hz) Chapman and Hawkins, 1973; Offut, 1974 PTS, TTS and injury in non- auditory tissue, has not been investigated in cod, but catch rates of cod went down after the use of an air-gun also, suggesting some behavioural reaction The overlap between cod communication sounds anthropogenic noise could result in masking, but so far this has not been investigated Rowe and Hutchings, 2004; Engås et al. , 1996; Wahlberg, 1999 Ŋ НІСН Two major spawning areas for the Easter Baltic cod stock can be identified.
-Several spawning areas can also be identified for the Western Baltic and Kattegat stocks.
-Warnar et al., 2012; HELCOM, 2013, Gadus morhua Herring (Clupea harengus) Range of best hearing sensitivity covering low frequencies (below 1 kHz) Enger, 1967 Herring in an area appeared to move to greater depth after the use of an air-gun An overlap in frequency could result in masking of environmental cues by anthropogenic noise, but so far this has not been investigated Slotte et al. , 2004 Ч НІСН Spawning areas in the western part of the Baltic can be identified for herring Warnar et al. , 2012 Sprat (Sprattus sprattus) Based on close kinship and anatomical studies of the hearing apparatus hearing sensitivity is approximated by using the hearing sensitivity of herring Allen et al. , 1976; Enger, 1967 Schools of sprat in an area appeared to disperse and move to greater depth after exposure to play-back mimicking an impulsive noise source (e.g. pile- driving or airgun) An overlap in frequency could result in masking of environmental cues by anthropogenic noise, but so far this has not been investigated Hawkins et al. , 2014 UNKNOWN НОН Two major sprat spawning areas can be identified Warnar et al. , 2012
+Hearing sensitivity References Impact of impulsive noise Impact of continuous noise References Threat status Commercial value Data availability References Cod (Gadus morhua) Hearing sensitivity covering low frequencies (below 300 Hz) Chapman and Hawkins, 1973; Offut, 1974 PTS, TTS and injury in non- auditory tissue, has not been investigated in cod, but catch rates of cod went down after the use of an air-gun also, suggesting some behavioural reaction.
+The overlap between cod communication sounds anthropogenic noise could result in masking, but so far this has not been investigated.
+Rowe and Hutchings, 2004; Engås et al., 1996; Wahlberg, 1999 vu HIGH Two major spawning areas for the Easter Baltic cod stock can be identified.
+Warnar et al., 2012; HELCOM red list species data sheet 2013, Gadus morhua Herring (Clupea harengus) Hearing sensitivity covering low frequencies (below 1 kHz) Enger, 1967 Herring in an area appeared to move to greater depth after the use of an air-gun.
+An overlap in frequency could result in masking of environmental cues by anthropogenic noise, but so far this has not been investigated.
+Slotte et al., 2004 LC HIGH Spawning areas in the western part of the Baltic can be identified for herring.
+Warnar et al., 2012 Sprat (Sprattus sprattus) Based on close kinship and anatomical studies of the hearing apparatus hearing sensitivity is approximated by using the hearing sensitivity of herring.
+Allen et al., 1976; Enger, 1967 Schools of sprat in an area appeared to disperse and move to greater depth after exposure to play-back mimicking an impulsive noise source (e.g. pile-driving or airgun).
+An overlap in frequency could result in masking of environmental cues by anthropogenic noise, but so far this has not been investigated.
+Hawkins et al., 2014.
+UNKNOWN HIGH Two major sprat spawning areas can be identified.
+Warnar et al., 2012